Opinion de-polarization in social networks with GNNs: Preliminaries and Problem Definition

+In the introduction, we discussed the problem under consideration informally.
+This section presents a formal definition of the ModerateExpressed problem.
+To do so, we first introduce the necessary notation.

-Step 3 requires computing the new steady state vector $\mathbf{z^{ss}}$.
-The most straightforward way to do this is to run the evolution process until convergence using the Equation (\ref{eqn:FK}).
-It is important to manually prohibit nodes in $T$ to depart from zero while running the evolution process.
+Assume we have a network and a set of nodes $T$ which we aim to moderate.
+We want to compute the new equilibrium $\mathbf{z^{\mathrm{eq}}_{\mathrm{new}}}$ after moderating (setting $z_i =0 \quad \forall i\in T $) the nodes in $T$.
+The most straightforward way to do this is to run the evolution process until convergence using \eqref{eqn:FK}\footnote{It is important to manually prohibit the moderated nodes to depart from zero while running the evolution process}.

-Alternatively, the new steady state vector, after setting and fixing the external opinions $z_i =0,\forall i \in T$, can be computed through the following process, as explained in \cite{matakos2017measuring}:
+Alternatively, the new steady state vector $\mathbf{z^{\mathrm{eq}}_{\mathrm{new}}}$, after setting and fixing the external opinions $z_i =0,\ \forall i \in T$, can be computed through the following process, as explained in \cite{matakos2017measuring}: